 Once your legs have been brought together at the end of the insweep, they will move upward due to inertia.
-Your feet which were in dorsiflexion will now move in planter flexion (toes pointed).
+Your feet which were in dorsiflexion will now move in plantar flexion (toes pointed).
 You are now back into the glide position, in which you remain for a short moment.

-A new stroke cycle begins at the end of the glide phase when the arms move outwards.
+A new stroke cycle begins at the end of the glide, when your arms move outwards again.

 As mentioned above, during the leg recovery, at first your legs only flex at the knees.
 Doing so ensures that your legs recover in the shadow of your body, decreasing drag.

 Then, once your head and shoulders have risen above water and your body is in an oblique position, you can also flex at your hips to bring your feet towards the buttocks.
 Because your body is an inclined position you don't need to flex your hips that much to keep your feet below the water surface.